Abstract analogues of flux as symplectic invariants: Symplectic automorphisms

 The differential $d: \mathit{CF}^*(f) \rightarrow \mathit{CF}^{*+1}(f)$ counts solutions of

-asymptotic to fixed points as $s \rightarrow \pm\infty$, with powers $\hbar^{E(u)}$ given by their energies $E(u) = \int_{\R \times [0,1]} u^*\omega_M$.
+asymptotic to fixed points as $s \rightarrow \pm\infty$, with powers $\hbar^{E(u)}$ given by their energies $E(u) = \int_{\bR \times [0,1]} u^*\omega_M$.
 The technical trick is to avoid bubbling off of holomorphic spheres, which can be done by a dimension-counting argument as in \cite{hofer-salamon95}.
 The outcome is independent of the choice of almost complex structure up to quasi-isomorphism.
-These quasi-isomorphisms are defined through continuation maps, and ``essentially canonical'' (which means unique up to chain homotopies, which can be extended to a system of higher homotopies; this is what makes it possible to omit the almost complex structures from a formal description as in Remark \ref{th:tcft}).
-One special application which deserves some discussion is loop rotation.
+These quasi-isomorphisms are defined through continuation maps, and are ``essentially canonical'' (which means unique up to chain homotopies, which can be extended to a system of higher homotopies; this is what makes it possible to omit the almost complex structures from a formal description as in Remark \ref{th:tcft}).
+One special application is loop rotation.
 Suppose that we have chosen a family $J_{f,+}$ of almost complex structures as in \eqref{eq:j-periodicity}.
-Fix some constant $t_0 \in \R$, and set $J_{f,-}(t) = J_{f,+}(t-t_0)$.
+Fix some constant $t_0 \in \bR$, and set $J_{f,-}(t) = J_{f,+}(t-t_0)$.
 If $u_+(s,t)$ is a solution of \eqref{eq:closed-floer} for $J_{f,+}$, then $u_-(s,t) = u_+(s,t-t_0)$ is a solution of the corresponding equation for $J_{f,-}$.
 This implies that the associated differentials $d_{\pm}$ agree.
 Note that on the other hand, we have a quasi-isomorphism $(\mathit{CF}^*(f),d_+) \rightarrow (\mathit{CF}^*(f),d_-)$ defined through continuation maps, which means solutions of

 where $J_{\mathrm{cont}} = (J_{\mathrm{cont},s,t})$ is a two-parameter family with the same periodicity \eqref{eq:j-periodicity} in $t$-direction, and such that $J_{\mathrm{cont},s,t} = J_{f,\pm,t}$ for $\pm s \gg 0$.
-There is a parametrized moduli problem which involves varying $t_0$ in an interval, and this yields a chain homotopy showing that the continuation map is homotopic to the identity.
+There is a parametrized moduli problem which involves varying $t_0$ in an interval, and this yields a chain homotopy showing that the continuation map is homotopic to the previously defined isomorphism of Floer chain complexes.
 Suppose for instance that we take $t_0 = 1$, in which case $J_{f,-} = f_*J_{f,+}$.
 Then, the argument we have just outlined explains \eqref{eq:self-conjugation}.

 Another part of the theory for which we'll need an explicit expression is the structure of $\mathit{HF}^*(f)$ as a module over $\mathit{QH}^*(M)$, sometimes called the {\em quantum cap product}.
 Fix a Morse function $h$ on $M$ (whenever we do that, we also tacitly choose a Riemannian metric, which is used to form $\nabla h)$, and let $\mathit{CM}^*(h)$ be the resulting Morse cochain complex.
 Suppose that we have fixed the almost complex structure $J_f$ defining the Floer differential.
 Then, choose a family $J_{\mathrm{cap}}$ in a similar way as for $J_{\mathrm{cont}}$, but where now the behaviour on both ends $s \rightarrow \pm\infty$ is given by $J_f$.
 Choose also a family $h_{\mathrm{cap},s}$, $s \in [0,\infty)$, of functions (with their associated metrics), such that $h_{\mathrm{cap},s} = h$ for $s \gg 0$.
 Then, consider pairs $(u_1,u_2)$ as follows: